 The Disney business of light comedy is performed by the Fairies, as well.
 (Mostly: there's some drunkard comedy between Rose and Phillip's respective fathers which is plainly filler.)
 The Fairies, of course, are inept at the most trivial human tasks—and while that makes perfectly good light comedy, it downright forces you to wonder how, in the absence of their wands, they possibly raised a child to adulthood without accidentally starving her to death or asphyxiating her with poorly-designed couture.
 In other words, Sleeping Beauty is unconcerned with the slightest offscreen reality for its characters, just like a fairy tale that kindly requests you not ask too many questions about its scenario.

-Fortunately, Sleeping Beauty makes that pretty easy; moreso for an adult who understands the narrative conceit, but even as a kid, you've got one heck of an action sequence to look forward to—one of the last times, I believe, that the great Wolfgang Reitherman oversaw only a sequence rather than a whole film.
-The Maleficent Dragon, the last in a series of monsters for Reitherman, seals the deal for the animator as my very favorite of the Nine Old Men.
+Fortunately, Sleeping Beauty makes that pretty easy; moreso for an adult who understands the narrative conceit, but even as a kid, you've got one heck of an action sequence to look forward to—a sequence that represents effects animator Joshua Meador's own outstanding swan song, as well as the last time that the great Wolfgang Reitherman oversaw only a sequence rather than a whole film.
+Maleficent's draconic form, the last in a series of monsters for Reitherman, seals the deal for the animator as my very favorite of the Nine Old Men.
 (Just to get it out there, Marc Davis, Disney's feminine specialist—he co-animated Cinderella and led on Briar Rose—is a very close second.)